matplotlib/matplotlib/doc/devel/testing.rst

 (e.g., 2.6, 2.7, 3.2, etc.) and even different Python implementations
 altogether (e.g., CPython, PyPy, Jython, etc.)

-Testing all 4 versions of Python (2.6, 2.7, 3.1, and 3.2) requires
+Testing all versions of Python (2.6, 2.7, 3.*) requires
-having four versions of Python installed on your system and on the PATH.
+having multiple versions of Python installed on your system and on the PATH.
 Depending on your operating system, you may want to use your package manager (such as apt-get, yum or MacPorts) to do this, or use `pythonbrew <https://github.com/utahta/pythonbrew>`_.